Skip to main content

 Queen Devi as imagined by Abanindranath Tagore

-Soon, the firstborn Mahendra was born to them and two years later, their daughter Sanghamitra followed.
+Soon, the firstborn, Mahendra, was born to them, and two years later, their daughter Sanghamitra followed.
 Devi devoted all her time to bringing up her children away from the Royal Family and its violence.
-She taught them Buddhist principles and ideals of Ahimsa and Peace much against Ashoka's wishes.
+She taught them Buddhist principles and ideals of Ahimsa and Peace, much against Ashoka's wishes.
 Soon Bindusara died, and Ashoka left them at Vidisha to join the war for the throne against his brothers.
 After a violent war in the family, he emerged victorious as the Emperor of India.
-He sent for her and his children and she joined him at his side as his Empress.
+He sent for her and his children, and she joined him at his side as his Empress.
 But his expansion policies and violent wars drew them apart.
-Much against Ashoka's wish Sanghamitra and Mahendra joined the Buddhist monasteries as Monk and Nun.
+Much against Ashoka's wish, Sanghamitra and Mahendra joined the Buddhist monasteries as monks and nuns.

 When the Kalinga war started, Devi went to Ashoka to make him understand to quit his expansion policies.
-Humiliated and rejected Devi never returned to Pataliputra, she went back to Vidisha to serve the Monasteries.
-After a destructive war and win, Ashoka married Padmavati, Princess of Kalinga along with the daughters of chieftains he had defeated.
-It was a norm those days to win princesses at wars.
-On returning to Pataliputra after the Kalinga war he found that Devi had left him.
-The king grew ill-tempered and in his anger, he tried to burn down Padmavati and his other wives alive for blaming him for the incident.
+Humiliated and rejected, Devi never returned to Pataliputra; she went back to Vidisha to serve the Monasteries.
+After a destructive war and a win, Ashoka married Padmavati, Princess of Kalinga, along with the daughters of chieftains he had defeated.
+It was the norm in those days to win princesses in wars.
+On returning to Pataliputra after the Kalinga war, he found that Devi had left him.
+The king grew ill-tempered, and in his anger, he tried to burn down Padmavati and his other wives alive for blaming him for the incident.

-Learning of his changed principles Devi returned to Pataliputra with Mahendra and Sanghamitra.
-Queen Padmavati, who died at this time left behind a toddler, Kunal, her only son.
+Learning of his changed principles, Devi returned to Pataliputra with Mahendra and Sanghamitra.
+Queen Padmavati, who died at this time, left behind a toddler, Kunal, her only son.
 Devi took her stepson under her care and inspired him to take up Buddhist ideals as well.
-Ashoka built the Sanchi Stupa at her birthplace and gave her the full liberty to overlook the constructions.
+Ashoka built the Sanchi Stupa at her birthplace and gave her the full liberty to oversee the construction.
 She spent her life between Ujjaini, Vidisha, Sanchi and Pataliputra working at several monasteries.

 Lion Pillar of Sanchi